 Peabody Access Telecommunications, Inc. (Peabody TV) operates Channels 8, 9, and 99 in the City of Peabody.
 No place else brings you gavel-to-gavel coverage of government meetings, or high school sports, candidate forums, concerts, and public affairs programming.
 Nowhere else can you consume content specifically produced by and for Peabody residents.

 When Mayor Peter Torigian brought cable television to the City of Peabody back in October of 1980, it was groundbreaking.
 Twenty-five years later, Mayor Michael Bonfanti changed the landscape again when, with the stroke of a pen, authorized Comcast to fund a non-profit organization to “provide services to Public, Educational, and Governmental Access users”.
 And, thus, PAT was born.

+In June 2017, Mayor Edward Bettencourt successfully secured a significant increase in Peabody TV’s funding when signed the new ten-year cable license.
+In doing so, he ensured that PEG access operations will continue for years to come.
 Early in 2018, Mayor Bettencourt announced plans for a municipal fiber network, yet again breaking technological barriers in the City.
-Peabody TV looks forward to partnering with the City and the Peabody Municipal Light Plant on this exciting endeavour.
+Peabody TV looks forward to partnering with the City and the Peabody Municipal Light Plant on this exciting endeavor.